rpw199912j/pren.github.io/_pages/about.md

 **Research Interest**: I am interested in computational materials science and science visualization.

-**Previously**: I was advised by Professor [James Rondinelli](https://mtd.mccormick.northwestern.edu/) at Northwestern Univeristy during my undergrad.
+**Previously**: I was advised by Professor [James Rondinelli](https://mtd.mccormick.northwestern.edu/) at Northwestern Univerisity during my undergrad.
 During my gap year, I was a visiting student in Professor [Wenhao Sun](https://whsunresearch.group/)'s group at University of Michigan.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.